Wedgwood Sugar Bowl (c.1805)

 thingiverse

-This is a 3D scan of a Wedgwood sugar bowl from the collection of the Museum of Applied Arts and Sciences.
-It is a Rosso Antico (red stoneware) sucrier (sugar bowl and lid), made by Wedgwood and Sons in Staffordshire, England, in about 1805.
-It is decorated with a frieze of Egyptian and pseudo-Egyptian symbols, made of Black Basaltes.
-While porcelain played an important role in fashionable interior decoration and daily life in Europe in the 1700s, it was Josiah Wedgwood's pottery that had the greatest impact.
-A leading Staffordshire potter, Wedgwood produced an impressive range of vases, ornaments and tableware.
-Trend-setting classical designs, and Wedgwood's bold and inventive marketing, ensured the popularity of his wares.
-Find out more on our website.
-Background This was one of ten Museum objects scanned in 3D for Hack the Collection, a public program in the 2014 Sydney Design Festival, which matched ten contemporary Sydney designers with ten objects from the Museum’s collection.
-Designers spent two intensive days in the Festival FabLab, creatively manipulating the 3D object files to design their own hacked interpretations in full view of an excited public.
-At the conclusion of the weekend, the designers’ remixed objects were 3D printed on MakerBots and displayed alongside their original counterpart.
-We see our collection as raw assets for inspiration.
-We encourage you to download and remix our collection as you take it in new directions.
-We'd love to hear about the new forms and uses you find for our objects – drop us a line to show us your work!
+This is a 3D scan of a Rosso Antico (red stoneware) sugar bowl from the Museum of Applied Arts and Sciences collection, made by Wedgwood and Sons in Staffordshire, England around 1805.
+The sucrier features an Egyptian-inspired frieze on its surface, created with Black Basaltes.
+Porcelain played a significant role in European interior decoration and daily life during the 1700s, but it was Josiah Wedgwood's pottery that had the greatest impact.
+As a leading Staffordshire potter, Wedgwood produced an impressive range of vases, ornaments, and tableware with trend-setting classical designs.
+His bold marketing strategies ensured the popularity of his products.
+Find out more on our website about this fascinating piece and its place in history.
+Background: This 3D scan was one of ten Museum objects scanned for Hack the Collection, a public program in the 2014 Sydney Design Festival.
+The program matched ten contemporary designers with ten objects from the Museum's collection, challenging them to create new designs using the original objects as inspiration.
+For two days, designers worked tirelessly in the Festival FabLab, manipulating 3D object files and creating their own hacked interpretations on MakerBots.
+At the end of the weekend, the designers' remixed objects were displayed alongside their original counterparts.
+We see our collection as a treasure trove of creative possibilities, waiting to be discovered by designers and makers.
+We encourage you to download and remix our collection, taking it in bold new directions.
+Share your creations with us – we'd love to hear about the innovative forms and uses you find for our objects!

 Download Model from thingiverse